Mutoxicated/HYPER/devlog.md

 Started making the shop system.
 Also started on the working of the item operations.
 I got some pretty cool ideas in mind.
 Next up I'll start revamping the round system a bit so that there can be different round types.

 Will have to make the homing bullet in the meantime.

+## Day 210

+Created homing bullets!!!!!
+They are awesome.
+Also added ENEMIES_FOREVER and PLAYER_FOREVER to the DeathFor enum, pretty explanatory what they're about.
+Found some bugs and fixed them.
+Didn't have time for the shop system today but tomorrow is another day.

+Also found a better serialized dictionary asset in unity that actually works properly.